SHECA-Alvin/Apple-Root-Doc/Values & Benefits Statement.md

-Looking ahead, SHECA is promoting its integration into the Certificate Transparency (CT) system.
+Looking ahead, SHECA is promoting the Google Certificate Transparency (CT) system.
 Relevant work is currently underway and is expected to be completed in the first half of 2026.